-In order to reach this goal, the project will:
+In order to reach this goal, the project has:

-- analyse and delimit the practice, status and role of intercultural mediators and interpreters working in healthcare settings and define the commonalities and differences in training;
+- analysed and delimited the practice, status and role of intercultural mediators and interpreters working in healthcare settings and defined the commonalities and differences in training;

-- evaluate the existing occupational standards and vocational qualifications for community interpreters and intercultural mediators in healthcare and create a proposal for those partner states that lack such standards and qualifications;
+- evaluated the existing occupational standards and vocational qualifications for community interpreters and intercultural mediators in healthcare and created a proposal for those partner states that lack such standards and qualifications;

-- create a trainer profile for a trainer in a healthcare-community-interpreter- and intercultural-mediator-training programs;
+- createed a trainer profile for a trainer in a healthcare-community-interpreter- and intercultural-mediator-training programs;

-- create teacher-training modules drawing on examples of best practices provided by the partners in the consortium;
+- created teacher-training modules drawing on examples of best practices provided by the partners in the consortium;

-- train newly arrived migrants to be able to teach in pairs (i.e. participate in collaborative teaching) in classes training healthcare community interpreters and intercultural mediators.
+- trained newly arrived migrants to be able to teach in pairs (i.e. participate in collaborative teaching) in classes training healthcare community interpreters and intercultural mediators.